by Marta Sánchez, Ph.D.

 “Tweens are still connected to family and your guidance but are increasingly looking to their peers for models and ways of being and to seek their approval and acceptance.”

 Family Tensions Around Media Are OK.
 Parents Have to Step Up for Tweenhood On This One

 Tensions will come up between you and your tween because of his/her changing identity.
-These tensions are opportunities for engaging in Critical Media Chats, or CMCs.
-Key to engaging in CMCs is being knowledgeable about social media, not just Facebook and Twitter; there are countless more choices.
-It’s also important to have a family computer that tweens use in sight of family interactions.
+These tensions are opportunities for engaging in Critical Media Chats or CMCs.
+The key to engaging in CMCs is being knowledgeable about social media, not just Facebook and Twitter; there are countless more choices.
+It’s also important to have a family computer that tweens use insight into family interactions.